 I will probably continue using the (k1, p1) method in my swatches and charts as it is straightforward, people are used to it, and I don’t mind how it looks.

 Here are eight double yarnovers, each worked differently.
 I knit this swatch in both laceweight and sportweight to show how variable these can be in appearance.
 The sportweight also makes it slightly easier to see the structures.

 Bottom row, from right to left:

 Top row: twisted loops.
-See this section for more detail.
+See the last section in this post for more detail.

 Standard method: (k1, p1) in double yo

 This is the method I’ve seen used most often in knitting patterns: knit one in the double YO, then purl one.
 I usually don’t bother to slip either loop from the needle until I’ve worked both stitches, but it doesn’t matter.

 This method is worked identically on either the right or the wrong side of the fabric: (k1, p1) in double yo.

 Variant of standard method: (p1, k1) in double yo